zbateson/mail-mime-parser/README.md

 ## Requirements

 MailMimeParser requires PHP 5.4 or newer.
+Tested on PHP 5.4, 5.5, 5.6 and 7.
+HHVM is not currently supported.

 ## Usage